 Bathroom Shelving Over The Door With Baskets

-You will use fabric baskets to hold medicine and extra supplies.
+You will want to use fabric baskets to hold medicine and extra supplies.
 Place a shelf above your doorway.
 This keeps dangerous to children products in a high up place.

 Place additional fabric baskets on more shelving above the toilet to store extra shampoo, conditioner, body wash, lotions, and toothpaste.